S: OUR LIFE WITH WILD CATS Rob & Barbara Dicely

 29: MONDO | NATASHA | CHIMANE | MARA | MOREMI | KANIKA | LAKOTAH | CHEYENNE | TAKODA | KIBIBI

 30: CAT NAMES AND MEANINGS CARACALS Asali: honey in Swahili Masai: native tribe of Kenya Mara: a time in Swahili Moremi: princess of the Yoruba tribe SERVALS Mondo: serval in Swahili Twiga: giraffe in Swahili Nakuru: place of the water buck Zuri: beautiful in Swahili CANADA LYNX Quebec: province in Canada Victoria: city in British Columbia, Canada Denali: another name for Mt.
-McKinley meaning the high place in Inuit Tiquanna: adopted son in Inuit Cree and Kalispel: Native American tribes SIBERIAN LYNX Mischa, Tatiana, Oksana &Natasha: Russian names BOBCATS Zuni and Cheyenne: Native American tribes Takoda: Sioux word meaning 'friend to everyone' MOUNTAIN LIONS Lakotah and Shoshone: Native American tribes Tocho: Hopi word meaning mountain lion CHEETAHS Samburu: butterfly in Swahili Kgosi: king in Setswana Kamau: quiet warrior in Swahili Kibibi: little lady in Swahili Themba: hope in Zulu LEOPARDS Usiku: midnight in Malawi Umfazi: woman in Zulu Kanika: black cloth in the Mwera language of Kenya CLOUDED LEOPARD Chandra: moon-like in Sanskrit OCELOT Chimane and Chachi: Native tribes in South America GEOFFROY'S CAT Guarani: Native tribe in Paraguay FISHING CAT Bandhu: friend in Nepali SNOW LEOPARDS Chhinsu: a village in Nepal Ashakiran: ray of hope in Hindi
+McKinley; the high place in Inuit Tiquanna: adopted son in Inuit Cree and Kalispel: Native American tribes SIBERIAN LYNX Mischa, Tatiana, Oksana & Natasha: Russian names BOBCATS Zuni and Cheyenne: Native American tribes Takoda: Sioux word meaning 'friend to everyone' MOUNTAIN LIONS Lakotah and Shoshone: Native American tribes Tocho: Hopi word meaning mountain lion CHEETAHS Samburu: butterfly in Swahili Kgosi: king in Setswana Kamau: quiet warrior in Swahili Kibibi: little lady in Swahili Themba: hope in Zulu LEOPARDS Usiku: midnight in Malawi Umfazi: woman in Zulu Kanika: black cloth in the Mwera language of Kenya CLOUDED LEOPARD Chandra: moon-like in Sanskrit OCELOT Chimane and Chachi: Native tribes in South America GEOFFROY'S CAT Guarani: Native tribe in Paraguay FISHING CAT Bandhu: friend in Nepali SNOW LEOPARDS Chhinsu: a village in Nepal Ashakiran: ray of hope in Hindi Bhutan: a Buddhist Kingdom in the Himalayas

 31: ACKNOWLEDGMENTS WCECF is grateful to all the professional and amateur photographers who have captured images of our wildcats over the years and without whom, this book would not have been possible.
 By purchasing this book you have already taken an important step towards wildcat conservation as all proceeds go directly to our conservation partners in the field as well as to the care of our outreach ambassador cats.
 To learn more about WCECF, to make a donation, purchase merchandise or learn of a public performance in your area please visit www.wildcatfund.org.
 WCE&CF is an IRS certified nonprofit 501(c)(3) public charity.
 All donations are fully tax deductible.
 Donations can be mailed to: WCECF PO Box 430 Occidental, CA 95465 The Wild Cat Education and Conservation Fund is a small non-profit organization.
 Through the generous donations of our supporters, we are able to continue to educate the public about the decreasing population of wild cat species around the world, provide funding for worldwide wild cat conservation projects and offer safe refuge for captive wild cats.
 Our conservation partners include: The Cheetah Conservation Fund, Cheetah Conservation Botswana, Snow Leopard Conservancy, Mountain Lion Foundation, Small Cat Conservation Alliance, and Cheetah Outreach.
 In addition to financial support the best way you can help WCECF is to spread the word about the plight of these endangered wildcats.
 If you know of a school, business or private organization who would be interested in a public or private wildcat performance please contact Rob & Barbara Dicely at (707) 874-3176.
 Share this book with your animal loving friends, colleagues and acquaintances.
 Remember, your involvement today helps insure their future.